Microbiology Master's

 Apply Now

-The program seeks to help students develop their foundation of knowledge in microbiology, master techniques in microbiology and immunology, critically analyze results from their own research and the work of others, write high-quality technical documents, present their work, and to meet all professional and ethical standards of the field.
+The program seeks to help students develop a foundation of knowledge in microbiology, master techniques, critically analyze results from their own research and the work of others, write high-quality technical documents, present their work, and meet the field's professional and ethical standards.

 Program Options